-If you have been arrested in Fort Worth or a surrounding city in Tarrant County, Texas or have become the target of a criminal investigation for the offense of criminal trespass, contact Jeff Hampton with The Hampton Law Firm immediately for a free consultation to explain your legal rights and options under Texas criminal law.
+If you have been arrested in Fort Worth or a surrounding city in Tarrant County, Texas or have become the target of a criminal investigation for the offense of criminal trespass, contact Jeff Hampton with The Hampton Criminal Defense Attorneys, PLLC immediately for a free consultation to explain your legal rights and options under Texas criminal law.

 a person commits the offense of criminal trespass if the person enters or remains on or in property of another, including residential land, agricultural land, a recreational vehicle park, a building, or an aircraft or other vehicle, without effective consent and the person had notice that the entry was forbidden; or received notice to depart but failed to do so.

 A critical element the Tarrant County District Attorney’s Office must prove beyond a reasonable doubt to a Tarrant County jury is the notice requirement.